|

 cathedral and diocese of Portsmouth.
 Since 1 January 2000 the cathedral

-has been taken care of by its own director of music, and Paul has
+has been taken care of by its own director of music, and Paul became

-is a member of the subcommittee for liturgical formation of the
+is a former member of the Church Music Committee of the Bishops'

-of England and Wales, an associate member of the Federation of Diocesan
+Conference of England and Wales, and a former member of the Subcommittee

 |